Tadeusz Grzesik

-Tadeusz Grzesik (born 24 March 1960) is a Polish strawberry grower and serial killer, also known as "Strawberry" and "Killer".
+Tadeusz Grzesik (born 24 March 1960) is a Polish strawberry grower, serial killer, and sex offender, also known as "Strawberry" and "Killer".
 He is the leader of a gang which went on to be called the "Moneychangers Gang", or (more precisely) "Gang of Moneychangers Killers".

 Early life

 Tadeusz Grzesik was born in Wola Jachowa, where his parents ran a farm.
 He had four siblings.
 He studied at a vocational school to become a fitter, but did not graduate.
 According to his own account, he then became a carpenter who worked in the Wujek and Makoszowy coal mines, before beginning work in the Construction Combination in Katowice.

 Grzesik is married and has two children.

 Murders

 Triple murder in Cedzyna

 The most likely first murders Grzesik took part in were on 19 September 1991, in Cedzyna, when he participated in the shooting of three Ukrainian citizens in a parking lot - two men and a woman.
 He raped the woman before killing her.
 Biological traces belonging to two men were secured from her body, but the case was discontinued in 1993.
 In 2001, the investigation was resumed and suspicions fell on Janusz Trela's gang, but the trail proved false, and the case remained unsolved for 18 years.
 The breakthrough came when Grzesik was arrested in 2007 and he took a DNA test, making it possible to connect him to the murders in Cedzyna.
 The second secured DNA was traced to Stanisław T. However, he did not outlive the trial, as he had committed suicide during his imprisonment in the main prison of Piotrków Trybunalski.
-In addition to the traces, evidence in the case was also the testimony of gunsmith Jacek P., who admitted that in 1991 he had crafted a Beretta for Grzesik, the same weapon with which the murders were carried out.
+In addition to the trace evidence in the case was also the testimony of gunsmith Jacek P., who admitted that in 1991 he had crafted a Beretta for Grzesik, the same weapon with which the murders were carried out.
 Grzesik was legally sentenced to 25 years imprisonment in 2013 in connection with the three murders and rape.